Volkswagen Golf R Review 2025: Price, specs & boot space

 Whereas the old Volkswagen Golf R was a bit one-dimensional in how it drove (turn into a corner, grip and go) the latest model is cleverer.
 Previously it was front-wheel drive until grip ran out, when the rear wheels would get some power sent to them.
 Now, though, the Golf R can split power between both axles and even between each individual wheel where there's the most grip.

 The result is that it feels more like a rear-wheel drive sports car, to an extent at least.
-You can add to this by speccing the Performance Pack, which adds not only a Drift Mode and raises the top speed to 168mph (highly relevant for the road) but also brings a Nurburgring mode, optimising the car for the bumpy German racetrack.
+You can add to this by speccing the Performance Pack, which adds not only a Drift Mode and raises the top speed to 168mph (standard in the Black Edition, but not especially relevant unless you’re a regular on the German autobahn) but also brings a Nurburgring mode, optimising the car for the bumpy German racetrack.
 Sounds irrelevant, but many of the UK's twisty roads are similarly bumpy and challenging.
 It's worth noting that the Volkswagen Golf R 20 Years edition gets the Performance Pack as standard.

 Overall, there are more fun hot hatchbacks on the market for the keen (or track) driver.
 But in the context of the four-wheel drive German models from Audi, BMW and Mercedes, the Golf puts up a very good showing, blending comfort and refinement with huge grip and sharp cornering.

 You can only get one engine in your VW Golf R, and it's the familiar 2.0-litre turbo four-cylinder found in pretty much every performance model from the VW Group.
-Here, though, it puts out 320PS, which is more power than it delivers in any other application.
+Here, though, it puts out 333PS after the most recent round of updates in 2024, which is more power than it delivers in any other application.

-That power is enough for a 0-62mph time of 4.7 seconds for the Golf R hatchback, and 4.9 seconds for the estate.
+That power is enough for a 0-62mph time of 4.6 seconds for the Golf R hatchback, and 4.8 seconds for the Golf R Estate, each a tenth of a second quicker than in the previous 320PS form.
 On paper at least, the word on the street is that it'll go even faster than that, but Volkswagen doesn't want to shout about that so people still see a reason to buy the Audi RS3.

 Post-facelift cars will definitely be quicker, as the 2024 update brought a rise in horsepower to 333PS, dropping the 0-62mph time to 4.6 seconds.